btesser/style_typescript/README.md

   - Types should be used whenever necessary.
   - Arrays should be defined as `Array<type>` instead of `type[]`.
   - Use the `any` type sparingly, it is always better to define an interface.
+Use tsd for third party libraries.
+If you are unable to find a type definition for a library, add a comment indicating why you are using any.
   - Always define the return type of functions.
-  - If TypeScript is capable of implicitly determining the return type of a function, then it is unnecessary to define the return type.
+If the function doesn't return, use `void`
-  - Always define the types of variables/parameters unless TypeScript can implicitly infer their type.
+  - Always define the types of variables/parameters.

   ```typescript
   // bad